Ashxsh1/Ashxsh1/README.md

 - 👋 Hi, I’m @Ashxsh1
-- 👀 I’m interested in Web Development and AI
+- 👀 I’m interested in Web Development and AI/ML
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Web Development / Machine Learning
 - 📫 How to reach me https://www.linkedin.com/in/ashish-gidijala/

 <!---